 4. IMO – Cyber Breach (2020)

-The International Maritime Organization (IMO) faced a breach of its website and internal systems.
+The International Maritime Organization suffered a breach of its website and internal systems—ironically while promoting new cyber guidelines.
+This highlights that even regulators are vulnerable.

 5. Emerging Threat: GPS Spoofing and Jamming (2019-2025)